dujiaxin/python-for-applied-computing/README.md

 * `robert-frost.csv` is the full text of "Stopping by Woods on a Snowy Evening" by Robert Frost.
   As of Jan.
 1, 2019 it is out of copyright and in the public domain

-The remainder of the work is not currently explicitly licensed - all rights reserved.
-Less restrictive license info coming soon.
+The remainder of the work is licensed under CC-BY-NC-SA.
+See [full license text](license.md).